undergrad-partner-school

 Student Body

-Making the decision of which school is the best match for you is not simple.
-You can have a better understanding of the school's culture and way of life by finding out more about the student body.
+Picking a school that is the best place for you is not a simple task.
+You can get a better insight into a school's culture and life by learning more about its student body.

 Main Student Body

-The overall number of students enrolled at Los Angeles Mission College in 2023 was 9,451.
+The total number of students enrolled at Los Angeles Mission College in 2023 was 10,425.

-The school reported an out-of-state student body portion of 0.2% for that year.
-The total number of undergraduate students enrolled at the institution was 9,451, 39 of which were international students.
+That year, the school had 0.2% of students coming from another state.
+The total number of undergraduate students enrolled at the school was 10,425, 23 of which were foreign students.
 1,381 students enrolled as transfer students.

 Student Population Gender Ratio